-Perceived organizational support (POS) in this study is an employee's perspective on the extent to which the organization pays attention and cares for itself (Jin & Tang, 2021).
-This perception is constructed from 5 points of view which in this study are used as indicators.
-First; fairness, namely the establishment of POS from equality and fair treatment of the organization to employees (Chiang & Hsieh, 2012).
-In the view of employees, the realization of fair treatment is much influenced by the state of the work environment, where someone who is closely acquainted with the work environment can easily identify the conditions of the organization so that they can understand the principles of justice applied by the organization (Uppal, 2017; Vatankhah et al., 2017).
+In this study, perceived organizational support (POS) is an employee's perspective on how the organization pays attention and cares for itself (Jin & Tang, 2021).
+This perception is constructed from 5 points of view used as indicators in this study.
+First; is fairness, namely the establishment of POS from equality and fair treatment of the organization to employees (Chiang & Hsieh, 2012).
+In the employee's view, the realization of fair treatment is much influenced by the state of the work environment, where someone who is closely acquainted with the work environment can easily identify the condition of the organization so that they can understand the principles of justice applied by the organization (Uppal, 2017; Vatankhah et al., 2017).
 In addition, organizational justice can also grow from employee assessments of human relations, where equal treatment of all employees or proportional treatment based on certain responsibilities of the organization will build the perception that the organization has acted fairly towards employees (Arshadi, 2011; Bunner et al., 2021).

-Second; recognize achievement, namely the formation of POS that comes from the organization's recognition of employee achievements (Y. Liu et al., 2019).
-Employee achievements in this context are not only limited to meeting organizational targets but include broader aspects such as the ability to solve problems in the work environment as well as other social benefits that employees provide to the organization (Pazy, 2011).
-Third; supervisory support, namely the establishment of POS from superior support for employees.
+Second, recognize achievement, namely the formation of POS that comes from the organization's recognition of employee achievements (Y. Liu et al., 2019).
+Employee achievements in this context are limited to meeting organizational targets.
+They include broader aspects such as the ability to solve problems in the work environment and other social benefits that employees provide to the organization (Pazy, 2011).
+Third, supervisory support, namely the establishment of POS from superior support for employees.
 Superior support in this context is an inherent and familiar concern in a professional and proportional context in the work environment (Van den Broeck et al., 2014).
 In terms of assessment by the leadership, it is expected that employees will be involved to provide input for consideration.
-This is intended so that organizational leaders provide a comprehensive assessment by including the attributes of the amount of support from colleagues in the organization (Beheshtifar, 2012).
-The ability to stick together and contribute to the maintenance of human relationships in the organization should be part of the assessment (J. Y. Liu et al., 2015).
-Fourth; job conditions, namely the formation of POS from working conditions.
-Adjustment of the work environment as well as improving the quality of the workplace contribute directly to work comfort (Walters & Raybould, 2007).
-Improving the quality of the work environment does not only cover physical aspects but also includes social and psychological aspects of employees, where the work environment must support the growth and development of good working relationships, realize knowledge sharing that encourages the creation of collective intelligence, and create a dialogical and harmonious atmosphere for a mentoring culture. and good work direction (Hau-siu Chow et al., 2006; Salehzadeh et al., 2014).
-Fifth; giving help, namely POS that is formed from the presence of the organization when employees need help.
-This indicator has a high influence because it directly touches the psychological aspects that are quite deep in employees.
+This is intended so that organizational leaders provide a comprehensive assessment by including the attributes of the amount of support from colleagues (Beheshtifar, 2012).
+The ability to glue and contribute to maintaining human relationships in the organization should be part of the assessment (J. Y. Liu et al., 2015).

+Fourth, job conditions, namely the formation of POS from working conditions.
+Adapting the work environment and improving the quality of the workplace contribute directly to work comfort (Walters & Raybould, 2007).
+Improving the quality of the work environment does cover not only physical aspects but also includes social and psychological aspects of employees, where the work environment must support the growth and development of good working relationships, realize knowledge sharing that encourages the creation of collective intelligence, and create a dialogical and harmonious atmosphere for a mentoring culture. and good work direction (Hau-siu Chow et al., 2006; Salehzadeh et al., 2014).

+Fifth, giving help is formed from the organization's presence when employees need help.
+This indicator has a strong influence because it directly touches on the psychological aspects that are quite deep in employees.
 The presence of the organization when employees need help is very meaningful (Tsai et al., 2015).
-The presence of the organization will have a deep impression if the contribution given does not only cover the financial aspect but something that is emotional in the form of attention and familiarity with the organization (McCarthy et al., 2013).
-POS which is supported by the 5 components mentioned above is believed to be able to encourage the creation of good OC (Hirschi & Spurk, 2021; C. Liu et al., 2020).
-Based on the literature study conducted, in this study we found the results that POS is closely related to OC.
+The organization's presence will have a deep impression if the contribution given does not only cover the financial aspect but something emotional in the form of attention and familiarity with the organization.
+(McCarthy et al., 2013).
+POS, supported by the five components mentioned above, is believed to encourage the creation of good OC (Hirschi & Spurk, 2021; C. Liu et al., 2020).
+Based on the literature study conducted, we found that POS is closely related to OC in this study.
 The better the employee's POS, the better the employee's OC (Islam et al., 2013; Makanjee et al., 2006; Panaccio & Vandenberghe, 2009).